 You search Google for “What is the best soy wax for candles” and find multiple articles with different opinions.

 You ask in groups and find hundreds of different opinions there as well, though some soy waxes tend to stick out as ones that a majority seem to have the best luck with.

 All this can be so confusing!!

-I know you probably came upon this article because you hoped I would give you the magic answer and tell you what the best soy wax for candles is.
+I know you probably came upon this article because you hoped I would give you the magic answer and tell you what the best soy wax for candle making is.
 I’m sorry to disappoint, but I can list the types of soy wax and give you some idea of which ones I’ve used that have worked well, and which ones others tend to use most with great success.
 So far my favorite soy wax for candles is 100% Midwest Soy, P-100 Pillar Blend (great for tarts and votives) and Ecosoya Advanced.

 Types of Soy Wax for Candles